zenml-io/zenml/docs/book/advanced-guide/practical/containerization.md

 list of pip requirements [doesn't overlap](../../resources/best-practices.md#do-not-overlap-requiredintegrations-and-requirements) with the ones specified by your required integrations.

-Depending on all the options specified in your Docker configuration, ZenML will install the requirements in the following order (each step optional):
+Depending on all the options specified in your Docker settings, ZenML will install the requirements in the following order (each step optional):
 - The packages installed in your local python environment
 - The packages specified via the `requirements` attribute